-Interesting Points along the JA Cone trail.
+Interesting points along the JA Cone trail.

-1. Trail head area: From here one may see three of the main cones that make up the north-south line of cones that are known as the Albuquerque Volcanoes; to the north is Vulcan volcano, then Black volcano, and closest to us is JA volcano.
+1. Trail head area: From here one may see three of the main cones that make up the north-south line of cones known as the Albuquerque Volcanoes; to the north is Vulcan volcano, then Black volcano, and closest to us is JA volcano.